Highfield House Condominium

-Highfield House was featured in The Baltimore Modernism Project held at the D Center Baltimore in October 2012.
-The Baltimore Modernism Project included renderings from the archives of the Baltimore Architecture Foundation, alongside a rendering and drawings on loan from the Highfield House Board, and contemporary photography by Jeremy Kargon.
+Highfield House was featured in The Baltimore Modernism Project held at the D Center Baltimore in 2012.
 In October 2014, Highfield House celebrated its 50th anniversary by revealing a new plaque noting its addition to the National Register of Historic Places.
+Architectural plans for Highfield House are held in the Mies van der Rohe archives at the Museum of Modern Art.
+Artist Philip Tomaru has published a three-part series of artists' books about Highfield House held in the Museum of Modern Art Library.

 Architecture

 Highfield House is a 15-story concrete tower facing east.
 Set on a platform, the main residential floors are 20 feet above the base.
 36 columns frame an enclosed lobby and two equally sized areas of sheltered terrace to the north and south.
 The windows are made of dark gray tinted glass.
 Below each window is a brick panel.
 The use of brick decoration can also be seen in his buildings at IIT.
+To the rear of the building, a round, sunken swimming pool is surrounded by a landscaped garden and plaza.